 Our opinion on the standalone financial statements does not cover the other informationand we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the standalonefinancial statements or our knowledgeobtained in the audit or otherwise appears to bematerially misstated.
+In connection with our audit of the standalone financial statements our responsibilityis to read the other information identified above when it becomes available and in doingso consider whether the other information is materially inconsistent with the standalonefinancial statements or our knowledge obtained in the audit or otherwise appears to bematerially misstated.

 Identify and assess the risks of material misstatement of the standalonefinancial statements whether due to fraud or error design and perform audit proceduresresponsive to those risks and obtain audit evidence that is sufficient and appropriate toprovide a basis for our opinion.
 The risk of not detecting a material misstatementresulting from fraud is higher than for one resulting from error as fraud may involvecollusion forgery intentional omissions misrepresentations or the override of internalcontrol.

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i) of the Companies Act 2013 we are also responsible for expressing our opinion on whetherthe company has internal financial controls system with reference to financial statementsin place and the operating effectiveness of such controls.
+Under section 143(3)(i) of the Act we are also responsible for expressing our opinion on whether the Companyhas adequate internal financial controls with reference to standalone financial statementsin place and the operating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.